Vitamin A: Immune functions

+Measles prevention

+"Vitamin A deficiency (VAD) is a major public health problem in low- and middle-income countries, affecting 190 million children under five years of age and leading to many adverse health consequences, including death."
+Vitamin A deficiency is rare in the United States.
+A meta-analysis of clinical trials conducted in countries where VAD is prevalent concluded that when children were supplemented with vitamin A, there was a 50% reduction in incidence of contracting measles.
+Vitamin A supplementation is not thought to reduce the risk of death from measles.
+Young children given high doses of vitamin A from supplements or cod liver oil can accumulate to toxic levels and this can lead to hypervitaminosis A and liver damage.
+In the 2025 Southwest United States measles outbreak, centered in West Texas, some families continued to refuse vaccines and instead opted for giving vitamin A supplements or vitamins A- and D-containing cod liver oil to their children after Robert F. Kennedy Jr., promoted vitamin A as prevention and treatment.
+Multiple children hospitalized for measles at Covenant Children's Hospital in Lubbock also showed signs of liver damage, a symptom of vitamin A toxicity.

 Skin

 Deficiencies in vitamin A have been linked to an increased susceptibility to skin infection and inflammation.
 Vitamin A appears to modulate the innate immune response and maintains homeostasis of epithelial tissues and mucosa through its metabolite, retinoic acid (RA).
 As part of the innate immune system, toll-like receptors in skin cells respond to pathogens and cell damage by inducing a pro-inflammatory immune response which includes increased RA production.
 The epithelium of the skin encounters bacteria, fungi and viruses.
 Keratinocytes of the epidermal layer of the skin produce and secrete antimicrobial peptides (AMPs).
 Production of AMPs resistin and cathelicidin, are promoted by RA.